-Commercially available plenoptic cameras provide distance values in non-metric units.
+However, commercially available plenoptic cameras usually provide distance values in non-metric units.
 This presents a hurdle for robotics applications, where metric distance values must be available.
-By separating the configuration of traditional plenoptic cameras from the new features, it is now possible to use traditional camera calibration methods to simplify the plenoptic camera alignment process and increase accuracy.
-Here, the pinhole camera model is used as in a traditional camera.
+By separating the configuration of traditional plenoptic cameras from the new properties of plenoptic cameras, it is now possible to use traditional camera calibration methods to simplify the plenoptic camera alignment process and increase accuracy.
+Currently, accuracies in the sub-millimeter range can be achieved.
+For this purpose, the pinhole camera model is used as for a conventional camera.

 The system uses two different input data types to perform these two steps of alignment.
 These data types are 2D images with an extended depth of field and 3D depth images.

 Thus, the noise of the depth estimation no longer affects the estimation of traditional parameters, such as the focal length or the radial lens distortion.
 This results in further advantages:

 - Application of different optimizations to the above input data.
 This makes it possible to reduce outliers for the particular data type in a more targeted way.

 - Bisection is easier, making novel and faster initialization models for all parameters realistic.

 - Mixing of models for lens and depth distortion as well as those for internal quantities (focal length f, distance b between MLA and sensor, distance h between MLA and objective lens) is avoided.

 Plenoptic cameras are therefore able to shift the depth of field even in retrospect or to generate different data products from their images.
 In order to evaluate the data correctly, the calibration must be divided into two steps.
 This makes it possible to reduce the noise component, which in turn makes depth estimation possible.
 Plenoptic imaging techniques are therefore disruptive technologies that allow new application areas to be opened up and traditional imaging techniques to be developed further.